FernandoBasso/fernandobasso.github.io/_posts/vim/2017-05-16-editing-code-command-line-align-text-columns.md

     'sn' => 'State Name',

+<script src="https://asciinema.org/a/120995.js" id="asciicast-120995" async></script>

 The array key should be lowercased.
 The array value remains untouched.
+This is how it is done:

     '<,'>s:[^"]\+"\(\u\u\)">\([^<]\+\).*$:'\l\1' => '\2',

 The matching part goes like this:

   - match everything up to the first double quote: `[^"]\+"`;
   - then match and store two uppercase chars in a capturing group : `\(\u\u\)`;
   - match the closing `>` for opening `option` tag;
   - match and store the next characters up to but not including the next `<`: `\([^<]\+\)`;
   - match the rest of the line.

 And then the replacment part:

   - lowercase the text of the first capturing group: `\l\1` (problem here) and place it inside single quotes to make the PHP array key.
   - add the chars `⇒` (required by php array syntax);
   - then place the contents of the second capturing groups in single quotes as well;
   - the array trailing comma;

 So, something like